Facts about COVID-19

 Should I Get Tested?

-If you have symptoms of COVID-19 or been around someone with COVID-19, you can go to testing locations throughout Colorado.
+If you have symptoms of COVID-19 or been around someone with COVID-19, you can get tested by going to a testing location.
 You can also call a healthcare provider, clinic, or hospital.
-The provider will give you instructions on where to go to for care and testing.
+The provider will give you instructions on where to go for care and testing.

 If instructed to seek care, follow the precautionary advice of the healthcare provider before going to any health facility.
 For more information, review the state's testing standards.

 How Does COVID-19 spread?